Izhevsk–Votkinsk Uprising: Background

 Izhevsk and Votkinsk were important centers of military production in Russian Empire.
 Workers of the state military factories and members of their families were about 73-74% of the cities' populations, and many families had an old tradition of working in military industry.
-Workers at military factories had a good salary; many of them owned a pieces of land, used for agriculture.
+Workers at military factories had a good salary; many of them owned pieces of land, used for agriculture.

 After the February Revolution of 1917, political life in Izhevsk and Votkinsk began to develop very fast.
 On 4 May, the Izhevsk committee of Russian Social Democratic Labour Party split into Bolshevik and Menshevik factions.
 In the summer, Izhevsk became one of the main centres of the Union of Socialists-Revolutionaries Maximalists.
 In the first half of 1918 in Izhevsk there were two political blocks: Bolsheviks and Socialists-Revolutionaries Maximalists against Mensheviks and right-wing Socialists-Revolutionaries.
 In May and June, the Bolsheviks and Maximalists lost elections in the city's Council; after that they used military force to disperse the City Council.

 The Union of the Veterans of World War I supported the right-wing Socialists.
 There were about 4,000 members of the Union in Izhevsk, many of them had firearms at home.